V-Adebayo/routing-lab/project/routing.md

 ![tracert](screenshots/tracert.png)

-### Explanation
+### What I observed

-The `tracert` command displays each network device (hop) that packets pass through before reaching the destination.

-The trace begins with the local gateway, continues through several ISP routers, and ends at Google's server.
-A timeout on one hop is normal because some routers do not respond to traceroute requests.
+The route started from my local gateway and passed through several routers before reaching Google's server.

+One hop timed out, which is normal because some routers do not reply to traceroute requests.

 ---

 ## Conclusion

-The investigation confirmed that the computer was properly connected to the network and could successfully communicate with Google's servers.
+The investigation showed that my computer is connected to the network correctly.
+DNS resolved the website successfully, the server responded to ping requests, and traceroute showed the path taken to reach Google's network.

-- The local network configuration was valid.
-- DNS successfully resolved the domain name.
-- The destination responded to ping requests without packet loss.
-- Traceroute showed the path taken through the local gateway, ISP routers, and finally Google's network.

 Overall, the network connection was functioning as expected.